ubc-cirrus-lab/caribou/README.md

 ### Re-Deploy

+Since we are restricted by the AWS lambda environment to not use docker, we have to use [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to deploy the workflows.
+For the following step to work please install crane as described in the [crane documentation](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md).

 Once a workflow has been solved and a new deployment is required, you can use the following command:

 ```bash